ambrosus/ambrosus-node/README.md

 Read below to learn about ambrosus node development.

-## Install, setup, tests and linter
+## Running tests and linting

-To install dependencies:
+Start the MongoDB and Parity containers

 ```
-yarn
+docker-compose up -d db parity
 ```

-Before you can start the server or run tests, you need to have MongoDB up & running.
-You can start a local instance using this handy command:
+Install the dependencies
 ```
-yarn dev:db
+yarn install
 ```

-To run test:
+Run the tests
 ```
 yarn test
 ```